molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

 Working with an HPC requires a basic knowledge of the Linux operating system.
 If you have never used Linux before, this will be rich learning experience.
 Still, it is worth the trouble, because in a computational  research lab, any serious simulation is performed on an HPC.
 Calculations on your laptop are only useful for teaching, preparing simulations or initial prototyping.

 1. Windows users that have not used Secure Shell (SSH) before, should first install a Secure Shell client.
 This is only needed on Windows, since MacOS and Linux come with a built-in `ssh` program.
-Th recommend SSH client for Windows is MobaXTerm (free version), which can be found here: https://mobaxterm.mobatek.net/
+   The recommend SSH client for Windows is MobaXTerm (free version), which can be found here: https://mobaxterm.mobatek.net/

 2. You are now ready to request an HPC account, for which the exact procedure depends on your host institution.
 Students at Ghent University can [create a VSC account](request_vsc_account_ugent.md).